-Ice in single malt scotch is one of the world’s most contentious issues – it may not be up there with nuclear disarmament and human cloning, but it is controversial nonetheless.
-Some swear by the addition of ice, claiming that a welcome drop in temperature affords the spirit a smoother, cleaner taste.
-But others consider those who use cubes rubes, and judge ice in whisky more devastating than an oil spill in the ocean.
+We’re here to get to the bottom of the question, once and for all.
+Because ice in a single malt Scotch is one of the world’s most contentious issues — perhaps not up there with nuclear disarmament, but controversial nonetheless.
+Some swear by its addition, claiming that a welcome drop in temperature affords the spirit a smoother, cleaner taste.
+But others decry ice in fine whiskies, and consider cubes to have no place in our delicate, well-distilled drams.

 “I’d suggest water instead,” says Sam MacDonald of the Scotch Malt Whisky Society.
 “Whisky, particularly if it’s cask strength, can actually have its flavours amplified by adding a little water.
 But, add ice, and you’re going to dilute the flavours.
 The best way to drink whisky will always be neat.”

-A frank and straight response – but that cuts no ice with me.
-For a question that has been asked over and over again over dram after dram, MacDonald must be hiding further ice advice.
+A frank and straight response — but that cuts no ice with us.
+For a question that has been asked over and over again, over dram after dram, MacDonald must be hiding further ice advice.

 “When we do tastings,” the expert continues, “we want to amplify the experience as much as possible – and how we serve is crucial to that.
 However, with regards to ice specifically, there is a scientific reason why it isn’t the optimal way to enjoy whisky.

 "The best way to drink whisky will always be neat..."

 “Temperature is the real problem.
 If you remember back to science at school, a basic lesson of physics is that warm things go up and cool things go down.
 As a result, put ice in your whisky and all of these carefully balanced flavours will get confused, and your tongue won’t pick up all the intricacies.”